davidmarsoni/63-41-implementing-services-jakarta/README.md

 n.b : the password are indicative, you can change them if you want. n.b2: the username and roles are case sensitive be careful.

+To verify that the users are correctly added, you can go to the following path `rootJakartaEE\tools\ wildfly-27.0.0.Final\standalone\configuration\application-users.properties` and you should see the users added.
+To verify the roles, you can go to the following path `rootJakartaEE\tools\ wildfly-27.0.0.Final\standalone\configuration\application-roles.properties` and you should see the roles added.

 5. Run the project